Donald Trump Said John Bolton Was Holding Him Back On Venezuela & Cuba, Says His Views Are ‘Far Stronger’

 According to a report Wednesday from Reuters, the president had claimed that his former national security advisor was a “disaster” on issues pertaining to North Korea and claimed that Bolton was “out of line” on Venezuela.

-In a statement the president made to the press, Trump seemingly sided with North Korean President Kim Jong Un after he revealed that neither he or the North Korean president liked Bolton’s suggestion to use what the president called the “Libyan model.”
+In a statement the president made to the press, Trump seemingly sided with North Korean President Kim Jong Un after he revealed that neither he nor the North Korean president liked Bolton’s suggestion to use what the president called the “Libyan model.”

-In that statement to the media, the president continued and said that Bolton was not getting along with members of the White House that the president considers “very important.”
+In that statement to the media, the president continued and said that Bolton was not getting along with members of the White House who the president considers “very important.”

-Although the president called Bolton’s recommendations on Venezuela “out of line,” he did not yesterday indicate what any of his recommendations might be.
+Although the president called Bolton’s recommendations on Venezuela “out of line,” he did not indicate yesterday what any of his recommendations might be.
 His Thursday afternoon tweet did little to offer any clarification on specific policies that Bolton and the president disagreed on.

 Thursday was not the first time the president used his Twitter account to attack Bolton.
 The president announced his dismissal from the White House using the platform on Tuesday, stating that he, as well as other members of his administration, disagreed with “many of his suggestions,” per a previous report from The Inquisitr.